 “One more thing, Imer.
 There are to be no more gangbangs, especially of civilians.
 If you and your family want a sex party, contact Lendina’s escort operation to arrange it.
 Look at the damage you have done, Imer, by constantly thinking with your dick.
 You’re on shaky ground, Bisha.
 We’re watching you.
 That’s all.”
 Arsen Murka signed off with a menacing stare.

+CHAPTER XXX

 The Class Ring

 Getting Back to Normal

 Two weeks after the VORTEX attack, Merrick’s driveway had two large trailers parked, supporting the ten Federal marshals assigned to protect the manor.
 Anne contacted Jankowicz Construction, a company with a recent project canceled due to financing problems, and they were happy to repair the mansion's damage.
 The stairwells required concrete work and painting, while the third floor had bullet damage, requiring painters and finish carpenters.
 While most of the gunfire was on the third floor and stairwells, the Russian hit team did not harm Jane’s bedroom or office.

 To accommodate the extra Federal Marshalls, John had the beds in the guest house placed in short-term storage and leased several bunk beds.
 Anne hired a temporary cook to live in one of the mansion’s guest bedrooms, providing meals for the family and guards.